Chest Trauma

 Duration: 30 minutes.

-Target Audience: Emergency department medical, nursing and allied health staff.
+Target Audience: Emergency department medical, nursing and allied health clinicians.

 This resource kit provides an opportunity to explore the assessment and management of patients who sustain chest trauma.